GoogleCloudPlatform/cloud-builders/gcs-fetcher/README.md

 only writing a new entry for `Dockerfile` to specify the new file's location in Cloud Storage.

-In the case of a file move, where file contents themselves don't change, no new files have to be uploaded either.
+In the case of a file move, where file contents don't change, no new files have to be uploaded.
 The new manifest simply changes the key in the object describing the path to place the file fetched from Cloud Storage.

 ## Full Example

-To fetch source described in a source manifest:
+To fetch source described in a source manifest, add the following line to your build config:

 ```
 steps: